'I Want To Serve': Air Force Applicant Takes On President Trump's Transgender Ban

 Napierkowski, speaking for himself, says the military will need to bring transgender troops into service slowly so that active service members can get to know men and women like Talbott.

-"But once they [current troops] realize that they [transgender service members] are just people like everyone else, it'll be just fine and be very beneficial," Napierkowski says.
+"But once [current troops] realize that [transgender service members] are just people like everyone else, it'll be just fine and be very beneficial," Napierkowski says.

-Talbott says he realizes he'll be under a spotlight, answering lots of questions about being transgender.
+Talbott says he realizes he will be under a spotlight, answering lots of questions about being transgender.

 "There are going to be situations where it's going to very obvious that I'm trans, you know, in the showers and that sort of thing," Talbott says.
 But he says he focuses on his "purpose" — "to put on my uniform and do my job."